Lesson Plan - Get It!

 - two characters in a book

-- two jobs, such as policeman and fireman
+- two jobs, such as police officer and fire fighter

 You can use pictures, drawings, and text for this activity.